 Ninety percent of all screening patients will show either no sign or very low risk, of lung cancer and must prescribe to a minimum of two additional annual low dose CT lung cancer screening scans to ensure lung cancer does not present.
 This requires intensive patient follow-up, usually with an assigned FTE tracking these patients.
 Because EMR’s are not designed to track longitudinal care, Excel spreadsheets and calendar reminders have become the norm in patient tracking, and FTE’s spend over an hour per patient per year with a somewhat high degree of error and cost.
 In some cases, screening centers only track the initial CT because the resource necessary to track patient follow up is not available.

 I am driven by the mission to ensure we manage 100% of patients per evidence-based guidelines, and while lung cancer screening as a benefit to patients is a good start, much work still needs to be done to ensure the right patients are identified and screened.
 Hospitals who innovate practical and consistent services, such as centralizing the shared decision making and smoking cessation guidance, or develop systems of communication to ensure the intake process is streamlined, will provide significant value to their community and patients.
-This is why I founded Eon EPM and I invite you to join me on the journey to keep it 100.
+This is why I founded Eon Patient Management and I invite you to join me on the journey to keep it 100.